boyter/boyter.org/content/posts/intern-interview-questions.md

 > What is the best implementation or debugging you have done in the past?

-Im fairly happy with this code go-string/index.go at master · boyter/go-string (github.com) which is pretty well documented, fast and easyish to understand.
+Im fairly happy with this code https://github.com/boyter/go-string/blob/master/index.go which is pretty well documented, fast and easyish to understand.

 As for debugging… the most exciting thing I have debugged recently was a branch prediction fail in scc.
 It was running slow in some cases and I was wondering why.
-Turned out by recording the IF statements after suspecting it was a branch prediction fail resolved it and it was much faster.
+Turned out by recording the if statements after suspecting it was a branch prediction fail resolved it and it was much faster.
 I felt like a programming god for about an hour afterwards.

 Oh!
 Or there was a bug in searchcode.com where some pages would return slowly, and cause a CPU to peg at 100%.
 I spend a lot of time tracking it down and eventually put a profiler into the real web application to catch it.
 It turned out it was a problem in a library I depended on that needed to use a non RE2 regular expression engine, and as such was running into a backtracking issue.
 It was easy enough to fix once I knew the issue.